phd | postdoc

 (Security, Explainability and Trustworthiness of AI)

-In Deep Learning, I work on Neural Architecture Search and Analysis.
 My original works have been about developing algorithms like Backpropagation Neural Tree with a long-term goal of developing neuroscience-informed new neural network algorithm design.
 The image below shows the computation of this neural tree algorithm and other computational models of the literature.

 Figure.
 Biologically plausible neural computation of dendritic trees.
 The red circle represents a neuron (soma), black lines are dendrites, and the numbers indicate inputs.
 Left is a biological neuron model (Travis et al., 2005), the middle is a single neuron dendritic tree (Jones and Kording, 2021), and the right is the proposed backpropagation neural tree ( Ojha et al. 2022 ).
 Check previous related work on trees (Ojha et al 2016 and Ojha et al 2017).
 Students interested in the topics of neural networks and deep learning network architecture analysis (e.g., using adversarial robustness) and exploring neuroscience, information theory, or complex network literature for PhD research are welcome!